 Spicy steamed shrimp, bushels of succulent clams, all-you-can-eat crab legs, and plenty of Marlin spirit abound at the annual Seafood Party in the Dell.
 This highly anticipated event has become a longstanding tradition University since its first incarnation in 1983.
 But, as is sometimes the case with well-established customs, its origins have become the stuff of legend.
 Some alumni remember the first “Party in the Dell” as something of an impromptu get-together in the area of campus between Old and Eggleston Halls, at the time referred to as “The Dell.”
 Others remember it as a suggestion that originated with Residence Life staff.
 However it got started, a seafood party just makes sense for a University located in Coastal Virginia and serves as a welcome for warmer weather on campus.
 The Seafood Party in the Dell is held on a Saturday in April near the John Wesley statue.

 In 2007, Virginia Wesleyan established a week-long on-campus shelter for homeless men and women in partnership with the Portsmouth Volunteers for the Homeless.
-This annual event took place each January during Winter Session and was tied to an academic course on the issue of homelessness in America.
+This annual event took place each January during January Term and was tied to an academic course on the issue of homelessness in America.
 In 2017, the Shelter Experience moved off-campus and into the community but remains a unique learning opportunity and truly transformational experience for volunteers and guests.
 In keeping with the University’s Wesleyan heritage, Virginia Wesleyan students are encouraged to become engaged citizens who care about their community in active ways.
 Shelter provides a unique opportunity for students to break down social barriers, look beyond stereotypes and make meaningful connections.

 Spring Alumni Weekend